 Activities: From adventurous and exciting to mellow and unwinding, see the list of 10 must-do summertime activities for your groups to explore.

 Early autumn always starts strong.
 In September, the cool air mixed with the warm sun (65℉/18.3℃ average) is perfect for group experiences like the Autumn Aloft hot air balloon launch and Park Silly Sunday Market (great for those attendees planning an extended stay soaking up a weekend in Park City).
 In mid-September, there are two days to enjoy the “best little mountain music festival in America” on historic Main Street.
-Attendees can see and hear live performances, storytelling and collaboration by more than 40 singer/songwriters at the Park City Songwriter Festival.
+Attendees can see and hear live performances, storytelling and collaboration by more than 40 singer/songwriters at the Park City Songwriter Summit.

 October is a bit chillier at ~59℉/15℃.
 Taking a drive through the mountains and canyons to see the autumn leaves is a wonderful way to spend a free afternoon.
 November is approaching winter levels at 44℉/6.6℃.
 This kind of weather is perfect for perusing Historic Park City to out the boutiques, grab some brunch or just enjoy a nice cup of cocoa in a warm cafe.